lukemmolnar/window-manager/canvas-editor-documentation.md

 Nodes have connection handles that are visible on all four sides (top, right, bottom, left):

-1. Look for the teal connection dots on each node
+1. Look for the teal circular dots on each node
 2. Click and drag from any handle to another node's handle
 3. Release to create a connection arrow
 4. Connections can flow in any direction between nodes
 5. You can have multiple connections between the same nodes